swlacy/DiscordShell/README.md

 [!]
 SHELL: Support for executing any arbitraty non-interactive commands.
 ![SHELL: Support for executing any arbitraty non-interactive commands.](/img/clientCommand.png)

-Support for uploading files under 4MB to the client (Discord API limitations).
+Support for uploading files to the client.
 ![Support for uploading files under 4MB to the client (Discord API limitations).](/img/clientUpload.png)

-Support for downloading files under 4MB from the client (Discord API limitations).
+Support for downloading files from the client.
 ![Support for uploading files under 4MB to the client (Discord API limitations).](/img/clientDownload.png)

 At-will client deauthorization.